RX1226/AppUpdater/README.md

 <h1 align="center">AppUpdater </h1>
 <h4 align="center">Android Library</h4>

-This module is reference javiersantos's AppUpdater
+This module is reference
-<a href="https://github.com/javiersantos/AppUpdaterr">javiersantos's AppUpdater</a>
+<a href="https://github.com/javiersantos/AppUpdater">javiersantos's AppUpdater</a>

 ## How to use
 1. Add the JitPack repository to your build file: